svn2github/icefaces-4-3/trunk/icefaces/ace/component/resources/icefaces.ace/wijmo/readme.txt

-ICE-9420 added CSS class name to submenus to apply the drop shadow rule ICE-9608 fix to handle the effects wrapper container used in slide animations to make sure the menu is hidden properly ICE-10279 fix for setting submenus and menu item widths depending on content
+ICE-9420 added CSS class name to submenus to apply the drop shadow rule ICE-9608 fix to handle the effects wrapper container used in slide animations to make sure the menu is hidden properly ICE-10279 fix for setting submenus and menu item widths depending on content ICE-11224 fix for removing ui-state-focus styling when focusing out